Co-Existing Disorders and Mental Health Conditions

 - Learn more about self-harm in children and youth or self-harm in adults.

-- Drug or alcohol use:
+- Substance use:

 - Sometimes substances are misused as a way of trying to control appetite or weight (substances may include cigarettes, amphetamines, diet pills or laxatives – click here for more information).
 This can be very dangerous for your health.
 It can also make treatment of the eating disorder more complicated.